Scheme specific tax-free cash protection

 Identifying members with more than 25% tax-free cash

 The simplest way to identity these members is to ask the scheme administrator.
 They may be able to confirm immediately if the member has protected tax-free cash.
-If not, they may need additional information in order to calculate A-Day tax-free cash.
+If not, they may need additional information to calculate A-Day tax-free cash.

-To calculate a member's A-Day tax-free cash entitlement the scheme administrator will need details of the member's salary and bonus history in the years prior to A-Day.
+To calculate a member's A-Day tax-free cash entitlement, the scheme administrator will need details of the member's salary and bonus history in the years prior to A-Day.
 The scheme administrator may also ask for details of pension benefits held in other schemes at that time.

 Obtaining this historical information can be difficult if the member has not kept records.
-If this information cannot be found they may not be able to protect tax-free cash.
+If this information cannot be found, they may not be able to protect tax-free cash.
 In this situation, tax-free cash will be limited to 25% of the fund.

 Individuals may be entitled to scheme specific protection from several schemes from different employments.
 These entitlements will be calculated independently of each other.
 But if they relate to the same employment, the calculation may be different.